HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/03_nocodb-introduction.Rmd

 + Long text: For longer descriptions or notes.
 + Number: For any numerical values.
 You can define decimal places and minimum/maximum ranges.
 + Date: For calendar dates.
 You can also include time if needed.
-+ Dropdown: Lets you define a fixed set of options from which users can choose.
++ Single/Multi Select: Lets you define a fixed set of options from which users can choose.
 Useful for categories like Genre, Location, or Status.
 + Checkbox: A simple yes/no or true/false value.
 + Email / Phone / URL: Special text types that validate the input (e.g., only valid email addresses can be entered).
 + Formula: Calculates values based on other fields, similar to formulas in spreadsheet software.
-+ Relation: Links this table to another table in your Base — useful when working with relational data.

 ::::::::::::::::::::::::::::::::::::::::::::::::